Multi-objective Differentiable Neural Architecture Search: Additional Experiments

 \subsection{Additional Results on NAS-Bench-201}

 In Figure~\ref{fig:pareto_nb201_full}, we present the Pareto fronts obtained by our method in comparison to different baselines on the NAS-Bench-201 search space.
 In Figure~\ref{fig:radar_plot_gd_igd}, we present different additional metrics, such as GD and IGD (see Section~\ref{sec:metrics}), to evaluate the quality of the Pareto fronts obtained on NAS-Bench-201.
 Figure~\ref{fig:fronts_constraints_full} presents the Pareto front MODNAS yields when applying different latency constraints during the search phase.
 Figure~\ref{fig:radar_hv_gdas} compares our method using the ReinMax gradient estimator to the GDAS estimator~\citep{dong-cvpr19}.
 As we can see, ReinMax obtains a qualitatively better hypervolume coverage compared to GDAS.
 Figure~\ref{fig:3d_plot_eyeriss} presents the 3D Pareto front and hypervolume obtained by \methodname compared to other baselines when optimizing for accuracy, latency and energy usage on NAS-Bench-201.
 Figure~\ref{fig:gradschemes_hv_full} presents the comparison of \methodname with MGD to other gradient aggregation schemes, such as mean, sequential and MC sampling (see Section~\ref{sec:nb201_experiments}), across multiple hardware devices.
 Finally, in Figure~\ref{fig:ndevices_hv_full} we present the robustness of \methodname to the fraction of devices used for the predictor training and the search phase.
+In addition, in Figure~\ref{fig:pixel3-c100} and \ref{fig:edgegpu-c100}, we compare MODNAS against different MO baselines on the CIFAR-100 dataset on two different devices.